BryggansBryggeri/bryggio/README.md

 ### Install from source

 - Install rust, cargo and cargo-make from [here](https://www.rust-lang.org/tools/install).
-  Rust and cargo are provided by official distributions, while cargo-make can be installed with
+  Rust and cargo are provided by official distributions, cargo-make can subsequently be installed with

   ```bash
   cargo install cargo-make
   ```

-- Install and running `bryggio` and `nats-server` from source.
+- Build targets `bryggio-supervisor`, `bryggio-cli` and `nats-server` from source.
   The latest released version `nats-server` does not yet support web-sockets, so it needs to be built from the master branch.
   This step obviously requires installation of [golang](https://golang.org/).
   Hopefully this feature will [soon](https://nats.io/about/) be on the stable release and a simple download will suffice.